 I think owls are cool, and I like reading.

-Ok then people.
-I know this is a world of fanfiction, and I am by no means a Grammar Nazi.
+Okay then people.
+I know this is a world of fanfiction.
 HOWEVER!
 There are a few things that will help keep me from wanting to poke my eyes out as I read your story.
 It will also give you a more professional look and keep other readers from getting confused or giving up.
 Key, basic elements here.
 And if I come across as mean, I am sorry.
 But it is for your own good.
 Plus, it'll help with your college/highschool writing.

 1. Vial vs. Vile vs. Veil: A vial is a container, most often used to hold a small quantity of medicine/poison/blood, etc. Veil is a covering, often see-through and worn over the face.
 Vile is nasty, evil, as in "That vial is full of vile medicine!"
 "That doesn't mean you should have dumped it on my veil!"